Bahrain Travel: All You Need To Know Before You Visit

 Bahrain's penal code punishes sodomy but not consensual same-sex relationships between individuals of the same sex over the age of 21.
 Nevertheless, Wendy's club, a gay bar in Manama, has been around for years.

-With the exception of the COVID-19 entry requirements, there are no immunization requirements for travel to Bahrain.
+Except for the COVID-19 entry requirements, there are no immunization requirements for travel to Bahrain.
 You should be vaccinated accordingly if you are coming from a country where yellow fever is endemic.

-Despite the fact that all services are private, Bahrain's healthcare system is excellent.
+Although all services are private, Bahrain's healthcare system is excellent.
 It is a good idea to have travel insurance in case of emergencies.

 This Bahrain travel advice is just for you!
 Bahrain extends a warm welcome to visitors, offering the ideal blend of modernism and tradition.